AnastasiaGundova/Pereval/README.md

 ``` python manage.py migrate```
 5) To start the server use:
    ```python manage.py runserver```

+> [!NOTE]
+> The login, password and the path to the database are obtained from the environment variables (.env)

 ## Using Project URLs
 * `pereval/` - a list of all passes and the ability to create them via an html form or json;
   > It includes filtering passes by user's email